recombinatrix/UA-memb-tutorial/readme.md

 ### Useful resources

-The [Gromacs manual](https://manual.gromacs.org/2021.4/index.html) includes extensive documentation for every gromacs command used in this tutorial.  every time you use a new gromacs command you should have a look at the manual to see what it does.
+The [Gromacs manual](https://manual.gromacs.org/2021.4/index.html) includes extensive documentation for every gromacs command used in this tutorial.
+Whenever you use a new gromacs command, you should have a look at the manual to see what it does, and see if you can figure out why I wrote it in that particular way.

 I strongly encourage you to learn to work with an integrated development environment, such as [Visual Studio Code](https://code.visualstudio.com/).
-IDEs like VSCode allow you to explore your file system, edit multiple documents at once, and run multiple terminal sessions all in a single window.
-There are helpful extensions that make allow vscode to understand the shape of gromacs file types, which makes them much significantly easier to read and understand.
-This is extremely valuable while you are learning how to read gromacs file formats.
+IDEs allow you to explore your file system, edit multiple documents at once, and run multiple terminal sessions all in a single window.
+There are helpful extensions that make allow vscode to understand the shape of gromacs file types, which makes them significantly easier to read and understand.
+This is especially valuable while you are learning how to work with gromacs and the associated file formats for the first time.

-I strongly encourage you to install VSCode and a [gromacs helper extension](https://marketplace.visualstudio.com/items?itemName=SupernovaZJX.gmx-helper) before you start this tutorial.
+I suggest that you install VSCode and a [gromacs helper extension](https://marketplace.visualstudio.com/items?itemName=SupernovaZJX.gmx-helper) before you start this tutorial.

 ### Recordkeeping